-Cloud migrations are complex projects that can take months or even years to complete – one can question whether these are ever really ‘done’.
+Successful cloud migrations are complex projects that can take months or even years to complete – one can question whether these are ever really ‘done’.
 This shifting of data and applications from on-prem data centers to the cloud, whether public or private, is a technically complex undertaking.

-But these migrations are not just about lifting-and-shifting data and applications to a new cloud-based delivery model even though this might be the fastest path to the cloud.
+But successful cloud migrations are not just about lifting-and-shifting data and applications to a new cloud-based delivery model even though this might be the fastest path to the cloud.
 To fully benefit from cloud, some of these workloads need to be re-designed to benefit from latest cloud advances like the modern container-based architectures.

 Now, this might necessitate breaking a Java monolithic application into smaller microservices.
 Such an effort will require multiple team meetings and numerous whiteboarding sessions to map out the code dependencies so that the business-critical application can be re-architected.
 To be able to map the dependencies one needs to start with the inventory of applications that need to be migrated.

 DevOps is foundational

 It may be surprisingly hard to answer questions like where the source code for a particular application is hosted or what applications need to be migrated, or even what the definition of an application is.
 Add to that the complexity of figuring out firewalls, API Gateways, load balancing or tracking microservices for your new cloud-native applications.

 This is where having the DevOps mindset as an afterthought can turn out to be a big mistake.
 Without DevOps, it is hard for organizations to attain high deployment frequency, lower failure rate or cut down mean time to resolution (MTTR) when things go wrong in a production environment.
 Simply moving some workloads to the cloud won’t ensure success.

 Proactively delivering value to the customer